Yohannkp/Excel/Montgomery Project/README.md

 # 🚗 Montgomery Fleet Inventory Analysis

 ## 📌 Project Overview
 This project is part of a peer-graded final assignment in a data analysis course.
-The objective was to clean and analyze a dataset related to the fleet equipment inventory of Montgomery County, using Excel for the Web.
+The objective was to clean and analyze a dataset related to the fleet equipment inventory of Montgomery County, using Excel.

 ---